Preparing For Meditation In Raja Yoga

 - Bhakti yoga – Practicing Bhakti Yoga, especially by chanting mantras and singing kirtan in the praise of Lord, the stability of mind can be achieved.
 These steps form the base of meditation.

 The best time to practice meditation is either during early morning (morning meditation) hours or at the time when the sun is setting.
 In the morning, the body is stiff because of the deep rest and continuous sleep during the night.
 In the evening or at night, when we come after doing the day’s work, the body and mind are strained.
 In such conditions, the flow of Pranas is blocked.
-The practice of three asanas can help regulate the supply of the Pranas throughout the body.
+To remove this blockage, some asanas and pranayama are recommended.

 Tadasana opens up joints and stretches each part of the body.
 Tiryak Tadasana contract one side of the body, and at the same time stretches the other side.
 This result in proper blood circulation in both the sides of the body.
 Kati Chakrasana squeezes the body in general, removing the obstructions in the supply of pure blood throughout the body.

-Pranayama Before Meditation
+Best Pranayama For Meditation

 Kapalbhati sharpens the brain and removes lethargy from the mind.
 The imbalance of the nervous system is the biggest obstacle in the practice of meditation, and by removing this obstacle by Nadi Shodhana pranayama, a balance is brought in the nervous system.
 Bhramari Pranayama gives relaxation to the body, brain, senses and nervous system.
 It makes the mind introverted.
 The three pranayama increases concentration and brings peace to the mind.